China planning for $500

 on Chinese imports are mounting

-due to its persistent trade deficit with its larger neighbor.
+persistent trade deficit with its larger

 Vietnam is flooded with Chinese electronic gadgets